MirzaAyon/digi-money-cafe-react-router/README.md

-# Crypto Cafe Project Requirements
+# Digi Money Cafe Project Requirements

-Crypto Cafe is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
+Digi Money is a React Web App powered by [COINGECKO](https://www.coingecko.com/en/api/documentation) cryptocurrency API.
 Visitors can browse through the top 50 Crypto Currencies.
 Visitors can see details of a coin by clicking on the coin card.